 - In order to ensure that the Saimaa Ringed Seal and shorebirds remain undisturbed during their nesting period, landing and moving about on some of the islands in the national park is prohibited from 1 January to 15 July.

-- Moving about by motorised vehicles while water areas are covered by ice is prohibited from 1 January to 30 April in national park water areas marked in the map appendix (julkaisut.metsa.fi).
+- Moving about by motorised vehicles while water areas are covered by ice is prohibited from 1 January to 30 April in national park water areas marked in the map appendix (julkaisut.metsa.fi, in Finnish).

-- Persons aged 18-64 years must pay the fisheries management fee (www.eräluvat.fi).
-If you fish with more than one rod, you also need Metsähallitus' angling permit no 7413 for Southern Finland (www.eräluvat.fi).
-See also the restrictions.
-Fishing permits are available from Metsähallitus' online shop (www.eräluvat.fi).
+Persons aged 18-64 years must pay the fisheries management fee (eraluvat.fi).
+If you fish with more than one rod, you also need Metsähallitus' angling permit no 7413 for Southern Finland (eraluvat.fi).
+These permits can be purchased in the web shop (eraluvat.fi).